Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Introduction

-Previous work demonstrated that using random down-sampling in the context of lexicase selection can substantially improve problem-solving success when the per-generation computational savings are reallocated to other aspects of evolutionary search, such as running for more generations \citep{hernandez_random_2019, Ofria:2019:GPTP, Helmuth2021benefits, schweim_effects_2022}.
-However, naively constructing random down-samples has the drawback of leaving out potentially important training cases or over-representing redundant training cases, which can slow or even impede problem-solving success \citep{Hernandez2022, boldi_2022_environmental, Helmuth2021benefits}.
-To address this drawback, \citet{boldi_informed_2023} introduced informed down-sampling, which uses runtime population statistics to construct down-samples with distinct, more informative training cases.
-Informed down-sampling was found to significantly improve success rates over random down-sampling for program synthesis runs using the PushGP system.
-In each of these previous studies, down-sampling is applied in the context of standard lexicase selection.
-To our knowledge, these down-sampling techniques have yet to be evaluated in combination with other commonly used parent selection methods in GP, like tournament or fitness proportionate selection.
-Here, we ask whether random or informed down-sampling can benefit GP systems beyond the context of lexicase selection.
+Previous work demonstrated that using random down-sampling in the context of lexicase selection can substantially improve problem-solving success when the per-generation computational savings are reallocated to other aspects of evolutionary search, such as running for more generations \citep{hernandez_random_2019,Ofria:2019:GPTP,Helmuth2021benefits,schweim_effects_2022,geiger2023}.
+However, naively constructing random down-samples has the drawback of leaving out potentially important training cases or over-representing redundant training cases, which can slow or even impede problem-solving success \citep{Hernandez2022,boldi_2022_environmental,Helmuth2021benefits,boldi_2023_static}.
+Informed down-sampling (IDS) \citep{boldi_informed_2023} addresses this drawback by using runtime population statistics to construct down-samples with distinct, more informative training cases.
+Informed down-sampling was found to significantly improve success rates over random down-sampling for program synthesis runs using the PushGP system \citep{spector_push3_2005}.
+In each of these previous studies, down-sampling is applied in the context of standard lexicase selection alone.
+To our knowledge, these down-sampling techniques have yet to be rigorously evaluated in combination with other commonly used parent selection methods in GP, like tournament or fitness-proportionate selection, or other diversity-focused selection methods like implicit fitness sharing.

-In this paper, we analyze the problem-solving success of the PushGP system on four program synthesis and four integer-based symbolic regression problems when using different combinations of selection scheme and down-sampling method.
-Specifically, for each of fitness-proportionate, tournament, and lexicase selection, we compare the impact of no down-sampling, random down-sampling, and informed down-sampling.
-We find that down-sampling either improved or did not significantly affect problem-solving success in all instances.
-Surprisingly, we find that lexicase selection benefits most consistently from the addition of down-sampling, as lexicase's problem-solving success was significantly better with down-sampling across all eight problems.
-Overall, our results highlight the potential problem-solving benefits of down-sampling in GP systems; though, some selection algorithms are likely to benefit more than others.